aa-schoepfer/azidofunc_of_alkenes/README.md

 ```bash
 python test/test_reproducibilty.py
 ```
-If "Same results." is returned, the selected exerpiments match the one from the publication.
+If `Same results.` is returned, the selected exerpiments match the one from the publication.